2025 marks a very special year for Bath and its famous former resident Jane Austen, born in 1775.

 Hotel Indigo Bath – Literary Hideaway Rooms

-City centre boutique hotel, Indigo Bath, set amongst 11 Georgian townhouses features Literary Hideaway Rooms with walls of novels from many of Bath’s famous authors including Jane Austen, a writer’s desk and a unique design which creates the perfect setting for our guests to lose themselves on a good book or inspire a masterpiece themselves.
+The city centre boutique Hotel Indigo Bath, set amongst 11 Georgian townhouses, features Literary Hideaway Rooms with walls of novels from many of Bath’s famous authors including Jane Austen, a writer’s desk, and a unique design, which creates the perfect setting for guests to lose themselves in a good book or inspire a masterpiece themselves.

 Hotel Indigo Bath - Visit Bath